Cooler for the Car

 My final thoughts on this cooler are that if you’re traveling a lot, it is a worthy investment as it acts as a small fridge.
 However, when you’re only traveling once or twice a week between meetings, it’s more cumbersome and inconvenient to have.

 Cooler bag: After retiring our large insulated cooler, we tried a $10 cooler bag from Walmart.
 We quickly realized we would have the same problem as the previous cooler.
 Having a cooler that’s too big means that food is not easily accessible because it gets lost in the shuffle.
 As a result, food goes bad and is wasted.

 I think my mistake was my thought process.
 I had in mind that keeping condiments and the like on hand would save us money.
 The reality is that we only needed something to hold a day’s worth of food… Maybe a small bottle of mayo, cheese, lunch meat, maybe some fruit… Not a week’s worth of food prep, just a day’s worth.
 This would require more immediate planning, taking each travel day as it came, rather than having food on hand per the American standard.

 Lunch Bag: So, with a sigh of relief, I finally found what works for us; a lunch bag.
+This bag isn't a children's size lunch bag but rather the size of a lunch bag you might take on a hike or see at a construction sight during a lunch break.
 It’s large enough to hold a day’s worth of food for the three of us, plus ice packs and additional supplies.
 One thing I’m learning on deputation is that less is more convenient.

 So, what’s in our cooler bag?